Plein Air Outings

 Historic riverfront mansion with extensive grounds, formal gardens, and outbuildings.

-Park for free at Four Tree Island lot on Pierce Island, where we will meet.
+Park for free at the Four Tree Island lot on Peirce Island.

-Views of the river, bridges, working fishing boats, and both Portsmouth and Kittery river-fronts.
+Views of the river, riverfront buildings, bridges, working fishing boats, and the Navy Yard.

 Pick ‘n’ Paint: Nearby are the Portsmouth Pool, a boat launch ramp, the gardens of Prescott Park,